pasamio/noncdn/docs/apis.markdown

   - deny roles: roles that deny access to this container

 Note: any deny is a hard deny.
 Access checks against a resource that has a deny role should deny access.

+#### /container/check_user_access
+- container: Container to validate access against
+- username: A username to check access against

+Response:

+- check for access: can be one of three states:
+  - unknown: does not permit or deny access
+  - deny: refuse access to the resource
+  - allow: permit access to the resource
+- status code/message for more details

+Any deny is a hard deny.
+Access checks stop at that point.
+Multiple access checks can be layered.
+The default is a deny.